 I hope you found this article interesting & useful.
 I’d love to hear your thoughts about it, so feel free to leave comments.
 To see a more current look at referral sources go to this blog post!

-Next time, I’ll talk about some of the operations aspects of managing your referral sources.
+Next time, I’ll talk about some of the operational aspects of managing your referral sources.

 Home Care Pulse provides a powerful way to measure, improve and leverage Client and Caregiver satisfaction.
 They perform regular interviews with Clients’ family members and Caregivers to give you a candid, clear view of how your agency is doing in different areas.
 This allows you to continually improve your services and market yourself as an agency that really cares about the quality of care.
 The connection with Rosemark means you don’t have to manage two separate databases.